+Not surprisingly, Lee has come in for reconsideration at W&L, but that reconsideration does not break the link between honor and compliance.
 Although there are more rules and regulations today in Lexington than there were formerly, the Honor System coalesces around a concept (‘honor”) rather than dividing between thou shalts and thou shalt nots.
 Despite lip-service to soft concepts in compliance programs, most come down to crypto-Scriptural commands.

 Second, the Honor System is single-sanction.
 There is one penalty — dismissal — without regard to the severity of the offense.
 In other words, it does not seek proportional justice.
 Most corporate compliance officers who tried a single-sanction system would get fired.